eliasanta/calculator_exercise4_free_code_camp/README.md

 Build an app that is functionally similar to this: https://javascript-calculator.freecodecamp.rocks/.

-digit 'npm install && npm run dev' to run the project
+ Digit 'npm install && npm run dev' to run the project and use the calculator.

 ## Preview